rickabrac/iOSCombineGPTClient/README.md

-# iPhone GPT3 Chat client implemented using a Flux (Reactive) Architecture in Combine
+# GPT3 Chat client using a Flux (Reactive) Architecture implemented in Combine

 ## Description